openfacers/openfacers/_posts/2013-07-19-smoked-salmon-openfacer.md

 comments: false
 ---

-This sandwich is a mainstay of my home.
+This sandwich is a mainstay (i.e. all-time classic).
 It makes for a classy breakfast, lunch, or dinner, and is great for hosting as guests can make their own sandwiches.

 #Ingredients: